dbortoluzzi/mpai-aif-v1/README.md

 ### Technical overview:

-The *CAE-REV AIW* ("Context-based Audio Enhancement" for "Rehabilitation Exercises Validation") is described by this JSON according with MPAI-AIF specification 1.0 and can be downloaded [here](/docs/mpai_aiw_cae_rev.json):
+The *IOT-REV AIW* ("Context-based Audio Enhancement" for "Rehabilitation Exercises Validation") is described by this JSON according with MPAI-AIF specification 1.0 and can be downloaded [here](/docs/mpai_aiw_iot_rev.json):

 The MPAI AIW consists of 4 AIMs:
 1. *VolumePeaksAnalysis* ([json](/docs/mpai_aim_VolumePeaksAnalysis.json)): uses microphones to identify audio pattern (in this case volume peaks) and publish it to the channel `MicPeakDataChannel` of the message store